ehlke-hepworth/time_series_visualizer/README.md

 Ensure you are in frontend/ for the following steps These steps take place after following the "Backend Setup" instructions

-6. To ensure you are granting React (in localhost:3000) access to the data (in localhost:8000/data/), in your terminal, run:
+6. To ensure you are granting React (in localhost:3000) access to the data (in localhost:8000/data/), in a new terminal, run:

     ```node server.js```
-- THis will execuse server.js to "listen to" the data in localhost:8001/data/ which is then where the data will be fetched from for visualisation using React.
+- This will execute server.js to "listen to" the data in localhost:8001/data/ which is then where the data will be fetched from for visualisation using React.

-8. To open the web application, in your terminal run:
+8. To open the web application, in a new terminal run:

     ```npm start```